samihabakri/D2S-Dataverse/README.md

 `sudo apt install openjdk-8-jdk`
 * Start by cloning dataverse-docker (from IQSS) to `~/TUWien` directory using this command: `https://github.com/IQSS/dataverse-docker.git`
 * Then, execute the `initial.bash` file from the new cloned repository.
-* Clone this repository using this command `https://github.com/samihabakri/D2S-Dataverse.git` and rename the cloned folder to be `dataverse`.

 > stick to the directory preferences if you want to benefit from `.bash` file that I will add to facilitate build and deployment, and to get the best of below instructions
 * Install Docker using this command: `sudo apt install docker.io`
 * Install Docker-Compose (follow the steps in [this article](https://linuxize.com/post/how-to-install-and-use-docker-compose-on-ubuntu-18-04/) to do so